sethfischer/mundoplugs-data/README.md

 scheme.
 The recommended dimensions are 1280x960 or 960x1280 pixels.
 An attempt has been made to maintain relative scale between the images with 570 pixels being approximately equivalent to 100mm.
-Files are named with the primary key defined in the relevant YAML file with the extension ".tif" appended.
+Files are named with the primary key defined in the relevant YAML file with the extension "`.tif`" appended.

 If submitting a pull request please ensure that photographic images comply with these requirements.

-Using [ImageMagick][4] to identify the compression scheme:
+Using [ImageMagick][3] to identify the compression scheme:

     $ identify -verbose image.tif | grep Compression